 Through the Evangelical Lutheran Church in America's Global Mission, Ascension sponsors two missionaries, Dr. Stephen and Jodi Swanson, helping to support their ministry in Tanzania.
 Stephen is medical director of the neonatal intensive care unit at Arusha Lutheran Medical Center and Jodi, whose background is in pediatric nursing and community health, works with programs for malnourished children at Serlian Hospital and the medical center.
-You can find a recent article on their work in The Living Lutheran’s March issue.
+You can find a recent article on their work in the March 2017 issue of Living Lutheran.
 Here is a recent video documenting their hospital ministry.
 If you'd like to support Arusha Lutheran Medical Center directly, click here.

 meals do matter

 Meals Do Matter is a ministry that many churches around the country engage in and was highlighted in the September 2017 edition of Living Lutheran.
 It involves making frozen meals that are available to be taken to anyone in need—the ultimate definition of comfort food.
 Visit the website to learn more.